Robert Citron: County bankruptcy

 Although regulators and the county's financial counterparties had already begun scrutinizing Citron's risky investment strategy as early as 1992, following an article in the trade publication, Derivatives Week, the county's finances did not begin to unravel until early 1994.
 At that time, the Federal Reserve Bank began to raise US interest rates, causing many securities in Orange County's investment pools to fall in value.
 As a result, dealers were requesting extra margin payments from Orange County.
-These extra margin payments were funded in part by another bond issue made by Orange County; the size of that bond issue was $600 million.
+These extra margin payments were funded in part by another $600 million of municipal bonds issued by Orange County.
 However, this fix proved to be only temporary.
 In December 1994, Credit Suisse First Boston (CSFB) realized what was going on, and blocked the "rolling over" of $1.25 billion in repos ("rollover" essentially means issuing another repo when the previous one ends, but at the new prevailing interest rate).
 At that point some claim that Orange County was left with no recourse other than to file for bankruptcy.
 While the county was in bankruptcy, every one of its program budgets was cut, about 3,000 public employees were discharged, and all services were reduced.

 Financial scholar John C. Hull later described the incident as "the classic example" of an institution initially earning a profit through risky trades, becoming complacent about risk as a result, and then making disastrous losses.